 Public Affairs Conversation participants who are pursuing unpaid or underpaid internships relating to public affairs are encouraged to apply for the PACON Internship Grant Award.

 - The internship must be a public affairs internship.
 This includes work in government, business, or the non-profit sector that relates to broad public policy issues.
 Possible internship sites include government at any level; political parties and campaigns; and non-governmental organizations including think tanks, foundations, educational organizations, and service providers.
 As part of the online application students must submit a brief rationale for the way in which their work relates to broad public issues.
 If you have a question about whether or not your internship meets the criteria for a “public affairs” internship, please email Professor Marsh > and Nate Jacobi <jacobi>, Associate Director in the Piper Center.

 - Students must be enrolled in a Public Affairs Conversation.
-Enrolled students may apply to fund an internship that takes place during Interim or spring semester, or the summer following participation in PACON.
+Enrolled students may apply to fund an internship that takes place during the fall, Interim or spring semesters, or the summer following participation in PACON.
 Each PACON student is only eligible to receive one PACON Grant Award.